renovatebot/renovate/docs/usage/config-presets.md

 This page describes how to configure your shared presets.
 Read the [Key concepts, presets](./key-concepts/presets.md) page to learn more about presets in general.

-Shareable config presets must use the JSON format, other formats are not supported.
+Shareable config presets must use the JSON or JSON5 formats, other formats are not supported.

 <!-- prettier-ignore -->
 !!! warning